 Ideally, you want to organize your budget so that you have some cash sitting in your checking account.
 This money’s job is to act as a cushion in case something costs more than you expect.
 With a little extra cash padding out your account, you may avoid paying overdraft fees.

 Without it, an emergency may put you in an uncomfortable position — overdrawn and still short of what you need.
-If you find yourself in this tough situation and you have no other way to pay for that unexpected emergency, an online loan may help you pay your bills.
+If you find yourself in this tough situation and you have no other way to pay for that unexpected emergency, quick emergency loans may help you pay your bills.
 Take the time to learn about your online loan options to make sure it makes sense for your situation.

 A short-term online loan may not always be the right choice, but it may be an option if you’ve been denied financing from a mainstream bank.
 Find out if we are an online direct lender in your state before you apply.